UTD-CRSS/app.exploreapollo.org/README.md

 Other useful commands:

 * `npm test` to run the tests
+* `npm run tdd` to continuously run tests as you code
 * `npm run lint` to check your changes against the linting guidelines

 **Note about HTTPS and the development server:** the development server uses a